rcac-geo/workshop-qgis/episodes/project.md

 #### Install QuickMapServices

+QuickMapServices (QMS) is a valuable plugin for QGIS that simplifies the process of adding and using a vast array of online basemaps and web mapping services.

-* go to Plugins | Manage and Install Plugins
+* Go to Plugins | Manage and Install Plugins
-* search "QuickMapSevices" and click "Install Plugin"
+* Search "QuickMapSevices" and click "Install Plugin"
 * Now click "Search QMS" and search "Google Maps", as below.

 <img width="1355" alt="Screenshot 2025-03-04 at 12 11 27 PM" src="https://github.com/user-attachments/assets/07c1ee52-da62-4c9f-8918-4f1b6f234117" />